 Here is a version of the assignment Lissa Paul and I gave contributors to Keywords for Children’s Literature (2011).
 Adopting, modifying, and expanding criteria from Bennett, Grossberg and Morris’ New Keywords and Burgett and Hendler’s Keywords for American Cultural Studies, we developed the following guidelines:

 - Your definition should offer a scholarly account of the word’s origins, but should focus on a particular interpretation of the word’s significance for the study of children’s literature and culture.
-Please look at the relevant entry or entries from the Oxford English Dictionary (OED), [i]and (when possible) other relevant material — such as entries from Williams’ Keywords, New Keywords, Keywords for American Cultural Studies, and/or other related critical works.
-You can access the Oxford English Dictionaryon-line via the databases at the library.
+Please look at the relevant entry or entries from the Oxford English Dictionary (OED),1 and (when possible) other relevant material — such as entries from Williams’ Keywords, New Keywords, Keywords for American Cultural Studies, and/or other related critical works.
+You can access the _Oxford English Dictionary_on-line via the databases at the library.

 - In your very first paragraph, begin with a history of the keyword itself.
 From there, move into the critical controversies in which this keyword is enmeshed.

 - To quote New Keywords’ editors, your entry “should offer concrete examples of usage.”
 Those examples should come from children’s literature (primarily) but can certainly include children’s culture.
 Your mandate is to focus on traditions in English, but we invite you to include non-English traditions if or when you can.